kryptoklob/hpmor-series-and-covers/Readme.md

 - Make sure to select "Create and Upload your PDF"
 - Upload Cover and Pages as seperate files.
 - Select soft cover and Economy B&W paper.
 - Use Blurb's free IBN number.
-Yes I know it sucks, but this is how blurb tracks their online books, there is no way around it.
 - **Make the book only available to yourself**.
 - Repeat for each volume.
 - Order one proof copy of each!